Tencent/TurboTransformers/README.md

 The WeChat AI open-sourced TurboTransformers with the following characteristics.

 1. Supporting both Transformers Encoder and Decoder.
-2. Supports Variable Length inputs.
+2. Supporting real-time variable length inputs.
 No time-consuming offline tuning is required.
 You can change the batch size and the sequence length of the request in real-time.
 3. Excellent CPU / GPU performance.
 Backend is implemented with hand-crafted OpenMP and CUDA code and involved with some innovative tricks.
 4. Perfect Usability.
 Supports python and C++ APIs.
 It can be used as a plugin for PyTorch.
 The end-to-end acceleration is obtained by adding a few lines of python code.
 5. Smart Batching.
 Minimize zero-padding overhead for a batch of requests of different lengths.